ajarara/diophantine-33/README.md

 Enumeration through these are simple.
 Save the decompositions as a map, and enumerate through 3-space (any isomorphism between R and R^2 works here), subject it to the same restrictions as above and you've got a much more efficient search, albeit still growing in O(N^3) time.

+Yet another approach is the heuristic one.
+Given any attempt, adding or subtracting 1 from any of the numbers affects the sum specifically.
+An attempt to only choose increments that approached 33 or minimized deviation from it would be a linear search (and such a search would be deterministic given a constant min deviation function).
+This is slightly more complicated, but for example:

+Say you have 5^3 + 5^3 - 6^3 = 34.
+Adding 1 to either of the 5s jumps from 1 off the solution to 91 off.
+But subtracting 1 from the 5s yields a solution that is only 60 off (although negative).
+So subtract 1, and repeat, keeping track of previous tries.